 Applications Manager's website monitoring tool features a dedicated website content monitor which periodically checks the integrity of your website by detecting modification of content and other critical elements.
 Once you set up the monitor, it starts polling your web page and will record any detected web tampering.

 The Website Content Monitoring feature from Applications Manager allows you to monitor six basic HTML elements namely Text, Script, Image, Anchor, Iframe and Link.
 It detects changes in website elements and such unauthorized access or changes in the website content is brought to attention in the form of alert notifications.
 Our standard defacement check includes unauthorized addition or modification of the following HTML elements:

 Become aware, not only when your website is defaced, but also of the remedial action that is to be taken.
-Applications Manager helps ensure that relevant parties are notified, aid in troubleshooting issues during hack detection, helps stay on top of security infringements and also helps perform damage control after an incident.
+Applications Manager helps ensure that relevant parties are notified, aid in troubleshooting issues during a defacement detection, helps stay on top of security infringements and also helps perform damage control after an incident.
 This will allow any corrections to be made promptly so that your organization will not be impacted by potential website defacement.